athena-biju/aspasia/aspasia-engine/README.md

 ## Architecture Summary

-The core of MA’AT consists of three modules:
+The core of ASPASIA consists of three modules:

 1. **Policy Compiler** (`src/policyCompiler.js`) – Parses YAML files into
    executable rule objects.
 Each rule encapsulates its own evaluation logic